LackOfMorals/lackofmorals.github.io/_posts/2023-11-13-Episode3-rabbit-hole.md

 ### No, no!
 Sentence first—verdict afterwards.”
 If you run the code you should have the entire London Tube network in Neo4j.
 There's more code work to move further towards the pattern I want to use but the basics are there.

-Thanks for joining me on this journey - it's looking increasingly like it's not going to be the faster trip but we are dealing with the U.K public transport system and nothing happends quickly with that.
+Thanks for joining me on this journey - it's looking increasingly like it's not going to be the fastest trip but we are dealing with the U.K public transport system and nothing happens quickly in that domain.

 Until the next time, laters